dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0601.md

 —— Christopher Alexander (1964)

-Among computing's early pioneers, George Forsythe was one of the first to advocate that computing deals primarily with issues related to design: design of computers and systems, design of languages for processors and algorithms, and design of methods for representing and processing information.1 Software engineers were among the first within computing to explicitly treat design as an essential part of the discipline's practice.
+Among computing's early pioneers, George Forsythe was one of the first to advocate that computing deals primarily with issues related to design: design of computers and systems, design of languages for processors and algorithms, and design of methods for representing and processing information.
+[1] Software engineers were among the first within computing to explicitly treat design as an essential part of the discipline's practice.
 For software engineers, design meant planning and construction of software products and systems that met their specifications and were safe and reliable.
-Design also meant creating tools to support software construction including related languages, editors, voice command and graphical interfaces, project management practices, version control systems, and development environments.2 The recent proliferation of useful applications through commercial「app stores」has brought a lot of people who are not formally trained in software engineering into software design.
+Design also meant creating tools to support software construction including related languages, editors, voice command and graphical interfaces, project management practices, version control systems, and development environments.
+[2] The recent proliferation of useful applications through commercial「app stores」has brought a lot of people who are not formally trained in software engineering into software design.

 But there is more to design than building systems.
 Design is familiar in many fields including fashion, products, and architecture.
 It is a process of creating and shaping artifacts that address human concerns.
 In software, for example, design means crafting software that does jobs users want done.
 Software designers do far more than build to meet functional specifications.
 They intentionally support practices, worlds, contexts, and identities of the software's users.
 The famous success of the iPhone is attributed not only to its considerable technical prowess, but also to the identities and fashion statements iPhone users project.
-There have also been notorious failures attributed to poor design that promoted unsafe use of systems, such as aircraft panel displays that did not show the most needed information in emergencies.3
+There have also been notorious failures attributed to poor design that promoted unsafe use of systems, such as aircraft panel displays that did not show the most needed information in emergencies.
+[3]

 We discussed in chapter 5 how software engineers have accumulated much practical wisdom that is expressed with design principles, patterns, and hints, all in pursuit of the DRUSS (dependable, reliable, usable, safe, and secure) objectives.
 But design concerns go much further than just improving the software construction process.

 Despite the successes of software engineering, software project failures and accidents continue to accumulate.
 Academics continue to struggle with software engineering curricula that can graduate professional software developers who can lead projects to completion without failure.
-David Parnas, a famous software pioneer, says that this academic quest is doomed in many departments because most curriculum attempts have tried to identify and teach a「software engineering body of knowledge」rather than the capabilities of proficient professional software designers.4 Computing students are taught structural rules for software but not the design skills required to achieve good software.
+David Parnas, a famous software pioneer, says that this academic quest is doomed in many departments because most curriculum attempts have tried to identify and teach a「software engineering body of knowledge」rather than the capabilities of proficient professional software designers.
+[4] Computing students are taught structural rules for software but not the design skills required to achieve good software.
 Table 6.1 summarizes the capabilities Parnas believes are the most important.
 All these capabilities are oriented toward the user communities and are not restricted to formal aspects of software development process.
 Design CT guides us to ways of building computing systems whose behaviors are useful and meaningful in their user communities.

 Design is familiar in many fields including fashion, products, and architecture.
 It is a process of creating and shaping artifacts that address human concerns.
 In software, design means crafting software that does jobs users want done.